The Basics of Vulnerability Management

 • Assets covered: some tools work on all devices, while others cover only servers or computers, for instance.

 • Compatibility: it is important to know if the tools work only on some operating systems or all of them.
-Some only work on Windows or Linux, while others can work over different operating systems.
+Some only work on Windows or Linux, while others can work on different operating systems.

 Key takeaways

-It's a continuous and regular process that helps you to reduce the attack surface and improve the overall security of your company.
-It is essential because it allows to be a step ahead of cyber criminals, and therefore avoid the dire consequences a cyberattack might have in terms of reputation, money, and data loss.
+It's a continuous and regular process that helps you address vulnerabilities in a timely manner, reduce the attack surface, and improve your company's overall security.
+It is essential because it allows system administrators to be a step ahead of cyber threats.

 To perform this task, the IT security department should follow a procedure with the following requirements:

-1. Knowing the assets at stake
+1. Know the assets at stake (There are asset discovery tools for this)

-3. Establishing a risk baseline
+3. Establish a risk baseline

-4. Remediating the problems found
+4. Remediate the problems found

-6. Reporting on what you’ve done
+6. Report on what you’ve done

 Frequently Asked Questions

-What is the difference between vulnerability management and vulnerability assessment?
+What is the difference between Vulnerability Management and vulnerability assessment?

-Vulnerability assessment is only a part of vulnerability management.
+Vulnerability assessment is only a part of Vulnerability Management.
 Vulnerability assessment is a one-time examination of the systems or network, whereas vulnerability management involves many layers and steps.

 How to manage vulnerabilities?

-Vulnerability management should be a continuous process to protect organizations from present and future threats.
-The idea is to mitigate as many vulnerabilities as possible.
 To manage vulnerabilities is vital to have a well-prepared security IT department and reliable management tools to automate and control the whole process.

 What is the cycle for vulnerability management?